Header menu logo Deedle

 Boundary.AtBeginning: Boundary = 1

-val ds : DataSegment<Series<DateTimeOffset,float>>
+val ds: DataSegment<Series<DateTimeOffset,float>>

-property DataSegment.Data: Series<DateTimeOffset,float>
+property DataSegment.Data: Series<DateTimeOffset,float> with get

-val st : Series<int,char>
+val st: Series<int,char>

-static member Series.ofValues : values:seq<'a> -> Series<int,'a>
+static member Series.ofValues: values: 'a seq -> Series<int,'a>

 Boundary.AtEnding: Boundary = 2